A conversation with violinist Alicia Enstrom, B.Mus. ’09

 What does a typical day look like for you?

 My weekly schedule tends to fluctuate depending on what needs to be done.
-I really enjoy and feel fortunate with the diversity of work, and am really looking forward to my new position with ALIAS.
+I really enjoy and feel fortunate with the diversity of work.

 Do you think Blair prepared you for what you’re doing now?